tscircuit/docs/docs/command-line/tsci-build.md

 The build writes `dist/index/circuit.json` as usual, then finishes by bundling the entrypoint and printing the paths to the emitted ESM, CJS, and type declaration artifacts.

-You can inspect the generated files with `tree dist`:

 ```text
 dist